mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/compositions.rst

     Double-click the composition name to switch to that composition.
 Removing compositions
     The minus sign.
 Select a composition, and hit this button to remove it.
+Exporting compositions
+    The file sign.
+Will export all checked compositions.
 Updating compositions
     |mouseright| a composition to overwrite it with the current configuration.
 Rename composition